nontan-rh/proction/docs/introduction.md

 Each feature is provided in a modular, customizable way, and you can combine them as you like.

-## Problem: calculations on arrays
+## Problem: Calculations on Arrays

 Let's compute the inner products of many pairs of 3D vectors.
 Storing the vectors in a structure-of-arrays (SoA) layout, their components are given as six arrays of numbers (`a` through `f`).
 The array of inner products is then calculated as `(a * b) + (c * d) + (e * f)`.